Meenakshi Mukherjee, in her essay titled “The Anxiety of Indianness: Our Novels in English”, says:

 The New York Times calls The God of Small Things: “...a novel that turns out to be as subtle as it is powerful, a novel that is Faulknerian in its ambitious tackling of family and race and class, Dickensian in its sharp-eyed observation of society and character.”

 It’s not impossible to convey the stories, the ideas and the experiences of India in the English language, even if there always remains a divide between the exact lived experience — the multiculturality and multilingualism of it — and the words written in what is essentially a language foreign to the experiences.
-However, English is not a language foreign to the country, nation of India anymore, because we have taken the language given to us and we’ve made it ours.
+However, English is not a language foreign to the country, or nation of India anymore, because we have taken the language given to us and we’ve made it ours.

 So, while it is a struggle to find the balance between the alienation of stories from the culture and the gatekeeping of them due to discrepancies in language, it’s a tightrope worth walking, because at the end of it is a world of possibilities and opportunities for Indian writers.